 Lead Generation Process: The Simplest Flowchart for the Most Effective Results

-For many businesses, leads are an essential part of the sales process.
+For many businesses, the process of generating leads is an essential part of the sales workflow.
 A lead is typically defined as a person or business who might become a customer at some point in the future.
-It is a different process for customers of retail stores, for example, when people go to a store with the intention of shopping and making purchases.

 What is Lead Generation?